maximaximal/Paracooba/paracuber/doc/pages/CNFTree.md

 @dotfile cnftree-schematic.dot

 The whole tree will never be completely materialised on all compute nodes, instead each compute node has its own version of the tree in the form of a disjoint sub-tree.
+The tree is represented by the paracuber::CNFTree class, which also implements the visitor to walk over any given decision procedure defined by a paracuber::CNFTree::Path variable.

 Root Formula
 ------------